 It has been determined through research that when we feel we are truly able to help, and that someone authentically needs our assistance, and that no trick is being played on us, we reliably do intervene.
 Interestingly, it has been found that we are less likely to help, say, a person who appears unconscious on a sidewalk, if we witness other passersby perceiving the situation as “not a true emergency.”
 However, we take cues from others (based on our evolutionary heritage), so if people pass the man rather than help, we think “There must be nothing wrong with that man, or these people would be noticing, stopping, and rendering aid.
 This is called the bystander effect, one of many neat effects social psychologists have clued us into through careful research.
 Thus, I should keep walking so I don’t look like a fool trying to help a drunk.”
 It’s curious, but makes a certain sense.
 Famous altruism researchers Darley and Latane suggest if you are in need, you point at someone and exclaim “You, in the blue jacket; yes you; I need help; call 911.”
 The compliance rate in situations such as that near 100%.

-There are some theories as to why people help.
+There are indeed theories as to why people help others, even at some “cost” to themselves.
 I will begin to cite the social psychology textbook Social Psychology, 12th Edition, by David G. Meyers and Jean M. Twenge liberally from now on.
 The first concept meant to theoretically explain altruism: social exchange theory: “Several theories of helping agree that, in the long run, helping behavior benefits the giver as well as the receiver.
 One explanation assumes that human interactions are guided by ‘social economics.’
 We exchange not only material goods and money, but also social goods – love, services, information, status (Foa & Foa, 1975).”
 Rewards may be internal or external.
 “In experiments, and in everyday life, public generosity boosts one’s status, while selfish behavior can lead to punishment….
 Helping’s boost to self-worth explains this do-good/feel good effect.”
 There is nothing wrong with feeling good by doing positive acts; that is pretty much the basis of helping behavior – it has to be consistent with a reward to our brains or we wouldn’t do it.
 They continue: “Jane Piliavin (2003) and Susan Anderson (1998) reviewed studies that showed that youth who engaged in community service projects, ‘service learning,’ or tutoring children develop social skills and positive social values.
 Such youth are at markedly less risk for delinquency, pregnancy, and school dropout and are more likely to become engaged citizens.
 Volunteering likewise benefits morale and health….
 Bereaved spouses [for example] recover from their depressed feelings faster when they are engaged in helping others (Brown et al., 2008).
 Those who do good tend to do well.”

 The authors go on to show that research confirms that “giving increases happiness: A survey of more than 200,000 people in 136 countries found that people report feeling happier after spending money on others rather than themselves…and givers are less prone to depression than non-givers (Smith & Davidson, 2014).”
 Some question whether this internal or external reward aspect cheapens the virtue, and makes it “about me.”
 Called egoism (the idea that self-interest motivates all behavior), it doesn’t seem to subvert the concept of altruism (as Oakley seems to think when she refers to “pathologies of altruism”).